SeaweedbrainCY/iLocked/README.md

 - It is allowed to run iLocked without purchasing any license on for profit companies if the company itself (or its ITSM provider) run it.
 - To build services based on iLocked AND earning money from that, you MUST purchase a license.

-iLocked uses the following Open source components:
+iLocked uses the following Open source components: https://devnathan.github.io/source/iLocked/openSource.html

--
+# Author

+Nathan Stchepinsky

+Email : nathanstchepinsky@protonmail.com